-While all source terms emit most ash at high altitudes (Fig. 1), FPLUME/MOCAGE emits very little ash at medium levels and only little ash near the ground.
+The time-height evolution of the source term intensity differs significantly from one model to the other (Fig. 1).
+While all source terms emit most ash at high altitudes, FPLUME/MOCAGE emits very little ash at medium levels and only little ash near the ground.
 The transition from high to low emissions is smoother for the other models.
 Furthermore, topography of the volcanic vent, which is actually located at 1666 m above sea level (asl), is fully considered in FPLUME/MOCAGE and FLEXPART but neglected in MATCH and WRF-Chem.

-- 165 Contrary to the a priori source terms, the a posteriori source term is the same for all models.
+Contrary to the a priori source terms, the a posteriori source term is the same for all models.
 Described by Stohl et al. (2011), it is based on a Bayesian inverse modelling approach using FLEXPART in forward mode to establish the sensitivities between the emissions and the measurements.
 In this study, altitude and time resolved volcanic ash emissions were derived for the Eyjafjallajökull eruption in April and May 2010 using satellite observations.
-The data used was total column ash measurements of the Spinning Enhanced Visible and Infrared Imager (SEVIRI) aboard the geostationary Meteosat Second Generation (MSG) - 170 satellite and the Infrared Atmospheric Sounding Interferometer (IASI) aboard the polar orbiting Metop satellite, utilizing their high temporal coverage (SEVIRI) and enhanced sensitivity to ash (IASI).
+The data used was total column ash measurements of the Spinning Enhanced Visible and Infrared Imager (SEVIRI) aboard the geostationary Meteosat Second Generation (MSG) satellite and the Infrared Atmospheric Sounding Interferometer (IASI) aboard the polar orbiting Metop satellite, utilizing their high temporal coverage (SEVIRI) and enhanced sensitivity to ash (IASI).
 Furthermore, a priori estimated ash emissions based on observed plume heights and the eruption column model PLUMERIA (Mastin, 2007) were used.
-Validations with independent observations revealed improved model results when using the inversion-derived a posteriori ash emission source term rather than an a priori one (Stohl et al., 2011). - Based on an optimal estimation algorithm, the Stohl et al. (2011) source term provides an optimal value of the emission.
+Validations with independent observations revealed improved model results when using the inversion-derived a posteriori ash emission source term rather than an a priori one (Stohl et al., 2011).

+Based on an optimal estimation algorithm, the Stohl et al. (2011) source term provides an optimal value of the emission.
 There is, however, also uncertainty associated with the source term that is quantified as error variance after the inversion.
 In order to use this uncertainty, two additional source terms are built: a "lower bound" estimate of the ash emission and an "upper bound" estimate (Fig. 2).
-At each time and vertical level (t, z) above the vent, Stohl et al. (2011) provide an optimal mass estimate and its error variance (m, σ^2) .
-Lower and upper bounds are derived from the assumption that these bounds equal the - 180 15 % and 85 % quantiles, respectively, of a log-normal distribution with maximum likelihood m and variance σ^2 .
+At each time and vertical level (t,z) above the vent, Stohl et al. (2011) provide an optimal mass estimate and its error variance (m,σ^2) .
+Lower and upper bounds are derived from the assumption that these bounds equal the 15 % and 85 % quantiles, respectively, of a log-normal distribution with maximum likelihood m and variance σ^2 .
 The choice of a log-normal distribution is preferred to a normal one because it does not allow for negative values, despite the fact that the Stohl et al. (2011) inversion assumed a normal distribution of emission flux errors.
-The MER of these a posteriori source terms (Fig. 2) is in a similar range as the FLEXPART a priori source term, and much lower than the other a priori source terms.

-2.3 VACOS reference ash observations
+200 2.3 VACOS reference ash observations

-185 The Volcanic Ash Cloud properties Obtained from SEVIRI algorithm (VACOS, Piontek et al., 2021b, a) derives volcanic ash coverage, ash optical thickness at 10.8 μm, mass column loads, volcanic ash plume height, and volcanic ash effective particle radius from data of the passive SEVIRI imager aboard the geostationary MSG satellite (Schmetz et al., 2002).
+The Volcanic Ash Cloud properties Obtained from SEVIRI algorithm (VACOS, Piontek et al., 2021b) derives volcanic ash coverage, ash optical thickness at $10.8 \,\mu\text{m}$, mass column loads, volcanic ash plume height, and volcanic ash effective particle radius from data of the passive SEVIRI imager aboard the geostationary MSG satellite (Schmetz et al., 2002).
 SEVIRI is a twelve-channel instrument with a spatial resolution of 3 km at the sub-satellite point that diminishes towards the edges of the Earth disk.
 Its temporal resolution is 15 min in the operational mode over the Equator at 0° E for the entire disk.
 Thus, this instrument is well-suited for the continuous monitoring of volcanic ash clouds in the atmosphere.